joshtynjala/actionscript-3.0-developers-guide/security/air-security/html-security-in-adobe-air.md

 - Setting any property is _prohibited._

-- Function literals are _prohibited_ .
+- Function literals are _prohibited._

 However, while the code is loading, before the `onload` event, and during execution the `onload` event handler function, these restrictions do not apply